ztachip/ztachip/README.md

 make clean all -f makefile.sim
 ```

+Copy the generated image <ztachip>/SW/build/ztachip_sim.hex to folder where you run your simulator.

+This image will be loaded to the simulated memory.

 Then compile all RTL codes below for simulation
 ```
 HW/src
 HW/platform/simulation
 HW/simulation
+HW/riscv/sim
 ```
 The top component of your simulation is HW/simulation/main.vhd

-main:reset_in must be driven low for few clocks before going high.

-main:clk_x2_main must be twice the speed of main:clk_main and in phase.
+Provide clock to main:clk

-The main:led_out should blink everytime a test result is passed.
+main:led_out should blink everytime a test result is passed.

 # Contact